-The short answer here is mostly yes.
+The short answer these days almost entirely, yes!
+There’s just a bit of manual work involved in the process.
 Your character profile, items, levels, story progress, and all that associated jazz carry over pretty much seamlessly.
 Even on PlayStation consoles, FFXIV boots into a discrete launcher when you start the application.
 From there you can log into your Square Enix account just as you would on PC — and vice versa.
 From there the game knows exactly who you are and what you have, since all of that data is stored on a server.

-Some information is stored on the “client-side,” however.
-That mostly includes player preferences and settings.
-For example, a lot of FFXIV players set the game to not display allied player spells (or at least to produce toned down versions of them) in the Character Configuration menu.
+Some FFXIV information is still stored “client-side,” however.
+That mostly includes player preferences, hotbars, and settings.
+For example, a lot of FFXIV players set the game to not display allied abilities (or at least to produce toned down versions of them) in the Character Configuration menu.
 That setting is not saved between versions of the game.
 Neither is spell and ability placement on the user interface.
-All of that stuff must be set up once on each system.

 Does FFXIV Support Cross Buy?